 - Simmer.
 Let mixture simmer for a few minutes, until the sauce starts to thicken.

 - Add spinach.
 Stir the baby spinach into the sauce, cooking about 2-3 minutes, until it starts to wilt.

 - Add Parmesan cheese.
 Stir in the cheese until melted into the sauce.

 - Return chicken to the pan.
 Return the chicken to the skillet, turn to coat on all sides and spoon some sauce over the top.

-- Sun Dried Tomatoes – typically stores carry two types of sun dried tomatoes; dry packed, and packed in oil.
-Dry packed tomatoes have a texture similar to dried fruit, and while tasty, aren’t what we want in this recipe.
-Sun dried tomatoes packed in oil have a better texture, and we use some of the oil to saute the chicken in (which adds great flavor!).
+Typically stores carry two types of sun dried tomatoes; dry packed, and packed in oil.
+Dry packed tomatoes have a texture similar to dried fruit, and while tasty, aren’t best suited for this recipe.
+Sun dried tomatoes packed in oil have a better texture, and some of the oil is used to saute the chicken (which adds great flavor!).